buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcMomentOfInertiaMeasure.md

 # IfcMomentOfInertiaMeasure

-_IfcMomentOfInertiaMeasure_ is a measure of moment of inertia.
+_IfcMomentOfInertiaMeasure_ is a measure of moment of inertia.<!-- end of definition -->

 Usually measured in m4.